KCallaghan/WTM/README.md

 ## Required data inputs

-Data inputs are all in a .nc (NetCDF) format.
-The NetCDF files should have 3 variables: 'lat' for latitude, 'lon' for longitude, and 'value' for the value of interest (e.g. elevation, precipitation, etc).
+Data inputs are all in a Geotiff (.tif) format.

 The following files are required:
 * Topography - elevation in metres